TOPIC ONE: THE DECREES OF GOD

 1. What are the two general divisions of Theology?

-2. Define: the restricted meaning of theology, theism, deism, atheism, skepticism, and agnosticism.
+2. Define: the restricted meaning of theology, theism, deism, atheism,

 3. Give four Scriptural definitions of God.